Wheresitat/uteclocal/README.md

 3. When prompted for the gateway host, enter `http://<host>:8124` (or whatever host/port you mapped in the `docker run` command).
 4. The integration calls `/api/devices` on the gateway, exposes `lock.<device>` entities, plus sensors for battery and online status.
+New devices appear automatically on refresh, with availability reflecting the bridge’s per-device health.
 You can control lock/unlock directly from Home Assistant and adjust the scan interval in the integration options.

 ## Development & testing